Bishop

 The papers listed below are drawn from the records in the records linked above.

-- Another John Bishop (? – 1696) unrelated to the others, who lived in Surry County from 1674-1696 and was married but produced no issue.
+3. Another John Bishop (? – 1696) Although located nearby, this John Bishop appears to have been unrelated to the others.
+He lived in Surry County from 1674 to 1696.
+He was married but produced no issue.
 Read the details here